Mathématique: Chapter 48

 Eli sighed.
 “Appropriate?
 Probably.
 Awesome?
 No. ‘Address to impress’, as my mom says.”

-“And how has tha’ worked out for you?”
+“And how’s that worked out for ya?”

-“I’ll keep you apprised,” Rush said.
+“I’ll keep you apprised.”

-“Yeah well,” Rush said.
-“I’m sure you deserved it.
+“Yeah well, I’m sure y’deserved it.
 Go to graduate school, why don’t you?”

-“I think I have to go to undergraduate school first,” Eli said.
+“I think I have to go to ‘undergraduate school’ first,” Eli said.

 “Best crash ahead then,” Rush replied.